gainwell-ohio/spbm/docs/Pharmacist Reference Guide/paws.md

 ![image](wm1.PNG)

-3. This will bring your skills.
+3.This will bring your skills.
 Right click on the Appeals line and Start Task.

 ![image](wm2.PNG)